pd-l2ork/pd/README.md

 Pure Data (aka Pd) is a visual programming environment.
 That means you can use it to create software graphically by drawing diagrams instead of writing lines of code.
-These diagram shows how data flows through the software, displaying on the screen what text-based languages require you to piece together in your mind.
+These diagrams show how data flows through the software, displaying on the screen what text-based languages require you to piece together in your mind.

 ### Distributions of Pure Data